aparnasharma172mrt-dev/CODSOFT/CODSOFT_01Portfolio/README.md

 This is my **personal portfolio website** created as part of **Task 1** of my **Codsoft Frontend Development Internship**.

-It is designed using **HTML5, CSS3, and JavaScript**, focusing on responsive design, modern UI, interactive elements, and presenting my skills and projects.
+It is designed using **HTML5, CSS3, and JavaScript**, focusing on responsive design, modern UI, and showcasing my skills and projects.

 ---